raul23/dev-jobs-insights/README.md

 More detailed information can be found from the project's website @ https://raul23.github.io/projects/dev-jobs-insights.html.
-There you will find more graphs and explanations about how the various scripts work for ultimately generating the graphs and maps.
+There you will find more graphs (interactive scatter plots) and explanations about how the various scripts work for ultimately generating the graphs and maps.

 ## Sources of data
 The job data comes from **Stack Overflow**'s developer jobs